Devon Hamilton and Hilary Curtis: Trust issues and divorce

 Though he hesitates to trust, Devon and Hilary team up with Neil and Ashley Abbott (Eileen Davidson) to develop Neville's miracle drug.
 Meanwhile, Hilary also convinces Devon to donate to Jack and Neil's foundation in support of rehabilitation centers and she also vies for a seat on the board of directors but Devon interferes fearing the trouble she could cause.
 Hilary's health begins to decline and she collapses in Devon's arms and they learn she is dying.
 Devon fires Neville and gets another doctor to save his wife.
 It is later revealed that Hilary bribed a lab technician to falsify reports to rush the drug to market.
 To avoid a lawsuit, Devon and Hilary settle out of court with the victims of the failed medical trial.
 In September 2016, Devon buys the GC Buzz and makes plans to shut it down until Hilary convinces him to keep it on the air and just change the way they tell stories.
 Devon goes a step further and decides to make Hilary lead anchor.
-Hilary becomes obsessed with keeping viewers happy and spiking ratings which goes against Devon's wishes of telling stories without destroying peoples lives.
+Hilary becomes obsessed with keeping viewers happy and spiking ratings which goes against Devon's wishes of telling stories without destroying people's lives.
 Meanwhile, Devon enlist Hilary's new assistant Mariah Copeland (Camryn Grimes) to help keep Hilary on the straight and narrow.
 Hilary and Mariah clash over how to handle the revelation that her mother Sharon Newman (Sharon Case) has secretly been raising her ex-husband Nick's (Joshua Morrow) presumed dead son.
 When Hilary edits an interview with Sharon's husband Dylan McAvoy (Steve Burton) to smear Sharon to get back at Mariah, a furious Devon fires her.
-According to Bryton James, Devon reaches his breaking point because "She's literally twisting people's words, and Devon won't stand for that."
+According to Bryton James, Devon reaches his breaking point because "She's twisting people's words, and Devon won't stand for that."
 While Hilary doesn't take back the job when Devon offers after a failed attempt at hiring Mariah, they reconcile and Devon buys a new home for the two of them.
 The plot featured a guest appearance from Housewives of Beverly Hills star Erika Girardi as the couple's real-estate agent.
 After Lily exposes that Hilary has been lying about fielding other job offers to trick Devon into rehiring her, the couple agrees to a fresh start and being completely honest.
 But when Mariah exposes that Hilary lied about being responsible for her fall during a charity gala, a furious Devon leaves Hilary.
 Hilary doesn't know what to expect when Devon disappears because they've always been able to "hash things out" by talking—but this time he wasn't interested in an explanation.
-Neil gets Hilary to understand that her consistent dishonesty might have push Devon away for good.
-As Hilary struggles to figure how to reconcile with Devon, she learns Devon has been badly injured in a car accident.
+Neil gets Hilary to understand that her consistent dishonesty might have pushed Devon away for good.
+As Hilary struggles to figure out how to reconcile with Devon, she learns Devon has been badly injured in a car accident.
 However, Devon does not remember the incident due to a concussion, and Hilary is quite relieved but still worried she will lose in the end.
 Devon regains his memory and leaves Hilary but convinces her to co-host GC Buzz with Mariah.
 According to James, Devon is testing himself "and see if he can be strong enough and smart enough" to separate his personal life from business.
 Devon is shocked when Hilary serves him with divorce papers that don't include a big settlement James explained.
 But Hilary's prior threats about taking half of his fortune make Devon question her sincerity.
 According to Morgan, Hilary's motives are innocent—she wants to reassure Devon that she was never after his money and that she is still the woman he fell in love with.
 Though she wants to be proven "right", Mishael Morgan said that Hilary is terrified that she will lose "the love of her life" if Devon signs.
 Instead, Devon offers Hilary a $250 million divorce settlement if she signs -- "It's a test" James revealed.
 Morgan described the dynamic as "a game of chess."
 Devon and Hilary ultimately divorce in April 2017.